ethereum Price Converter

 Ethereum Price History

-Crypto prices are volatile in the true sense of the word.
-They can explode to the upside or blow up your life savings, leaving a smoking crater.
-It’s really a question of timing.
+Crypto prices are volatile in the sense that they can explode to the upside or blow up your life savings.
 Since its launch, ETH has made millionaires and billionaires — and broken more than a few hearts (and wallets) as well.

 Prior to 2022, ETH was mined in a similar way to Bitcoin, using proof-of-work, a process that created ever-growing piles of ETH.
 2022’s change to proof-of-stake as the way to validate transactions changed the supply dynamics of ETH.
 What was once an inflationary cryptocurrency is now closer to a stable supply.